Descovy for PrEP

 More Information

-Descovy became the second FDA approved drug on the market for HIV prevention (called pre-exposure prophylaxis, or PrEP) in October 2019, with one important exception.
-The FDA specified that Descovy PrEP was not approved for individuals vulnerable to HIV through receptive vaginal sex.
-This is because the effectiveness of Descovy PrEP was not evaluated in this context.
-Studies with women and adolescent girls are underway.
-The tenofovir alafenamide (TAF) in Descovy and the tenofovir disoproxil fumarate (TDF) in Truvada (the first PrEP medication on the market) work differently in the body, raising questions for PrEP, but are both highly effective against the virus whether for treatment or prevention.
-In the meantime, Truvada, which is basically an earlier version of Descovy, is indicated for PrEP against HIV for all populations, including for use in receptive vaginal sex.
-Descovy for PrEP was only studied in men who have sex with men (MSM) and transgender women (5,387 MSM and 74 transwomen) in the DISCOVER study that brought Descovy PrEP to market.
-TAF has less of a negative effect on renal function and bone mineral density than TDF, but the long-term clinical significance of the changes seen with the two medications remains unknown.
-Medical providers, however, prefer TAF over TDF for certain patients who may be at higher risk for renal and bone toxicity (including youths and older individuals).
-There are considerations for using PrEP even with U=U (Undetectable equals Untransmittable).
+Descovy for PrEP is not approved for the prevention of HIV via receptive vaginal sex.
+This is because the effectiveness of Descovy for PrEP was not evaluated in this population.
+A large study using Descovy for PrEP in cisgender women and adolescent girls, called PURPOSE-1, is underway.
+Individuals should be tested for HIV at least every 3 months while taking Descovy for PrEP.
+The tenofovir alafenamide (TAF) in Descovy and the tenofovir disoproxil fumarate (TDF) in Truvada (the first PrEP medication on the market) absorb, distribute, and concentrate differently in the body, but both are highly effective against the virus whether for treatment or prevention.
+TAF has less of a negative effect on renal function and bone mineral density than TDF, but the long-term clinical significance of the changes observed with the two medications remains unknown.
+Medical providers, however, prefer TAF over TDF for certain people who may be at higher risk for renal and bone toxicity (including youths and older individuals).
+Insurers must cover PrEP and its associated services (such as STI testing) without cost (such as co-pays) to people, but the details of coverage can vary and there was a significant legal challenge at the time of publication.
 A guide to help providers bill for PrEP services is available at nastad.org/resource/billing-coding-guide-hiv-prevention.
 Two excellent websites for finding a PrEP provider are preplocator.org and aidsvu.org—although any provider can prescribe PrEP.
-For more information, go to cdc.gov/hiv/basics/prep.html.
+For more information, GO TO cdc.gov/hiv/basics/prep.html.
+Gilead Sciences helps people work with their insurance, including pre-authorizations, as well as provides free PrEP to uninsured people who are eligible and co-pay assistance for insured individuals up to $7,200 a year; contact the patient assistance hotline at (877) 505-6986, or GO TO gileadadvancingaccess.com.
+PrEP Facts: Rethinking HIV Prevention and Sex is a closed Facebook group for people interested in or currently on PrEP, and their allies.

 Doctor Comments